 The pair are set to collide in November but were initially due to trade blows far earlier on Saturday 14th of September.
-That date was surprising due to the fact pound for pound king Canelo Alvarez was earmarked for the same mark on the calendar.
+That date was surprising because pound-for-pound king Canelo Alvarez was earmarked for the same mark on the calendar.

-Outlining his meeting with the CSAC, Jones said his advancing years were a cause for some concern.
+Jones outlined his meeting with the CSAC and said his advancing years were a cause for some concern.

-“He wanted to know if I was healthy if I had any illnesses.
+“He wanted to know if I was healthy and had any illnesses.
 And was I feeling ok he,” stated Jones Jr. “He was more concerned about my health than anything.

 “He said he didn’t want nobody leaving hurt.
-That we’ve both got a physical (exam) to make sure we were fit and healthy.
+We both got a physical (exam) to ensure we were fit and healthy.

 Discussing details of the Pay-Per-View, Jones was adamant no details had been finalized.

 “No price yet for the Pay Per View.
 I have no clue what it’s going to be.
-I’m not on that side of it but I imagine it’s going to be something people want to see.
+I’m not on that side, but I imagine it will be something people want to see.

-“We can’t even have fans so people are hungry for sports and I don’t blame them (hopefully fans will be allowed in November).
-So I am going to get out there and give them what they want.”
+“We can’t even have fans, so people are hungry for sports, and I don’t blame them [hopefully, fans will be allowed in November].
+So I will get out there and give them what they want.”

-Floyd Mayweather is now involved with two of his Mayweather Promotions stars in Badou Jack and Viddal Riley.
-What price Mayweather also being involved, either in the ring or in someone’s corner?
+Floyd Mayweather is now involved with two of his Mayweather Promotions stars, Badou Jack and Viddal Riley.
+What price is Mayweather also being affected, either in the ring or in someone’s corner?

 It could happen.
-If so, Tyson vs Jones could be the biggest seller of the year and give Triller a massive platform to build for the future.
+If so, Tyson vs Jones could be the year’s biggest seller and give Triller a massive platform to build for the future.